wsargent/letta-openai-proxy/README.md

 ## Using the Client

-You can talk to the agent using an OpenAI client:
+You can use any OpenAI API compatible client to chat with the agent.
+I prefer [Open WebUI](https://docs.openwebui.com) but there are many options.

+For your convenience, a simple command line client is included that you can run standalone:

 ```
 uv run python cli_client.py